NajeebTyson/data4life/README.md

 ## Coding task - Data4Life

-A project in Go Lang which consists consist two sub projects:
+A project in Go Lang which consist of two sub projects:

 * ### Generator
-  Generator that creates a file with 10 million random tokens, one per line, each consisting of lowercase letters a-z.
+  Generator, that creates a file with 10 million random tokens, one per line, each consisting of lowercase letters a-z.

 * ### Reader
-  Reader that reads the file and stores the tokens in the database.
+  Reader, that reads the file and stores the tokens in the database.
 Some tokens will occur multiple time so there must be only one entry of token in the DB.

 ## Solution